Evette Dionne: Career

 Dionne is a culture writer whose work centers Black feminism and current events.
 She has published her writing in Teen Vogue, the New York Times, and Harper's Bazaar among others.
 Dionne was previously a senior news editor at The Revelist and Clutch Magazine.
 She was named editor-in-chief of Bitch in 2018 and held the position until September 2021.
 Issue #92 was the final issue of Bitch she produced during her tenure.

 Her commentary has been cited in several outlets on topics such as Toni Morrison, Kobe Bryant's legacy, and gynecological health.
 She is a contributing writer to the books Burn It Down (2019) and Can We All Be Feminists?: New Writing From Brit Bennett, Nicole Dennis-Benn, and 15 Others On Intersectionality, Identity, and the Way Forward for Feminism (2018).
 Dionne's tweets have been cited by AJC and NBCNews.com.

 In 2021, Dionne was recruited to Netflix to develop editorial strategy and manage a team of staffers for a new initiative, Tudum.
 Seven months later, she and her team were among the 150 laid off.

+Dionne co-founded the feminist media co-op The Flytrap in October 2024.